 The normal position for transplant is low down in the abdomen, well away from the position of normal kidneys.
 The transplant sits under the skin, and can be felt under the skin if you press hard, just above the pelvic brim – the pelvic brim is the bone you can feel just above the pocket on a pair of trousers.
 It is not necessary, therefore, to remove someone’s own, failed kidneys in order to do a transplant.

-There are few exceptions like when these kidneys are often infected, and tthey need to be removed before transplant as they might cause problems after a transplant.
-Also, some people with polycystic kidneys have such large kidneys that there is no room in the side to put transplant, so that one of the polycystic kidneys must be removed.
+There are few exceptions like when these kidneys are often infected, and they need to be removed at a renal transplant hospital before the transplant as they might cause problems after.
+Also, some people with polycystic kidneys have such large kidneys that there is no room in the side to put a transplant, so that one of the polycystic kidneys must be removed.

 Testing for viruses